|

 The one-time

-fee charged by a broker to a customer when a futures or options on futures
+customer when a futures or options on futures

 position is liquidated either by offset or delivery.